 In our last article, we discuss how to purchase a deep learning computer.
 Insider the article, mixed-precision is…

-How can I connect you professionally on Linkedin?
+How can I connect with you professionally?

 What is your professional work?